Elderly Veteran Programs

 - For Aid & Attendance benefits (additional monthly payment for veterans who need help with daily activities), submit VA Form 21-2680 — Examination for Housebound Status or Permanent Need for Regular Aid and Attendance

-- To apply for Veterans Pension (income-based benefit for wartime veterans age 65+ or with a permanent disability), file VA Form 21P-527EZ — Application for Veterans Pension
+- To apply for Veterans Pension (income-based benefit for wartime veterans age 65+ or with a permanent and total disability), file VA Form 21P-527EZ — Application for Veterans Pension

 - VA Caregiver Support: caregiver.va.gov